coreos/docs/os/booting-on-vagrant.md

 ### Start up CoreOS

 The `config.rb.sample` file contains a few useful settings about your Vagrant environment.
-We're going to set the CoreOS channel that we'd like the machine to track.</p>
+We're going to set the CoreOS channel that we'd like the machine to track.

 <div id="vagrant-single">
   <ul class="nav nav-tabs">